 Prevalence of being victimised by gender, SEND and FSM

 The findings are shown in Figure 3.
 These figures are high for all groups.
-However, pupils who receive FSM reporting slightly higher levels of ever being victimised.
+However, pupils who receive FSM and those with SEND reporting slightly higher levels of ever being victimised.